 Hotspot Shield does offer a free version of the VPN, but we don’t recommend you use it.
 It is slow, limited to only 500 MB of data per day, and gathers even more information about what you do online than the paid version does.

-All in all, it is a good example of why we don’t recommend free VPNs to our clients.
+All in all, it is a good example of why we don’t recommend free VPNs to our readers.

 Hotspot Shield VPN review conclusion

 Over the years we’ve tested several VPNs that we think would better serve privacy-oriented readers like you.
-Click the following link to see our roundup of the best VPNs.
+Check out the options below.

 Best alternatives to Hotspot Shield: